From the playground to the artist’s studio

 Duration

-Each flying artist’s room takes up residence in the playground of a secondary school in rural Hessen for at least one school year.
+Each flying artist’s room takes up residence in the playground of a secondary school in rural Hessen for two years.

 The building

-The mobile live-in studio was specially designed for the flying artist’s room by the architects Prof. Nikolaus Hirsch and Prof. Dr. Michel Müller.
-The building, which is around 7.50 x 11 metres covering an area of approximately 80 square metres, was originally closed to the outside on three sides, but is now closed on two sides, and has a compartmentalised wooden shingle façade.
+The mobile live-in studio was specially designed for the Flying Artist’s Room by the architects Prof. Nikolaus Hirsch and Prof. Dr. Michel Müller.
+The building, which is around 7.50 x 11 metres and has an area of approximately 80 square metres, was originally closed to the outside on three sides, but is now closed on two sides, and has a small-format wooden shingle façade.
 Inside there is a generously proportioned studio illuminated from above by natural light, whose clear height of up to 3.50 metres exceeds standard container dimensions and therefore again creates a studio ambiance.

-Schlüchtern Municipal School is a combined vocational and general secondary school in the Main-Kinzig district and has around 750 students and 60 teachers.
-It is certified as having a specialism in music and in the 2021/2022 school year was included in Hessen’s cultural schools programme.
+Stadtschule Schlüchtern is a combined vocational and general secondary school in the Main-Kinzig district and has around 750 students and 60 teachers.
+It is certified as having a specialism in music and in the 2021/2022 school year was included in Hessen’s schools of culture programme.

-Middle Point School Gadernheim consists of a primary school and a vocational and general secondary school in Lautertal in the district of Bergstraße, which is attended by around 400 children and young people aged between 6 and 17 from four municipalities.
-As its name suggests, it encompasses different types of school in the area.
+Mittelpunktschule Gadernheim consists of a primary school and a vocational and general secondary school in Lautertal in the district of Bergstraße, and is attended by around 400 children and young people aged between 6 and 17 from four municipalities.
+As its name suggests, it performs an integrating role in the region.

 The artist-in-residence bursary

-Since the start of the 2022/2023 school year, six flying artist’s rooms have taken up residence for the first time on six playgrounds in Hessen.
+Since the start of the 2022/2023 school year, six flying artist’s rooms have taken up residence on six playgrounds in Hessen.

 The artists